Ōgi logo Ōgi

 Setup

-At the beginning of the game, both players arrange their pieces on the board with each piece facing the opponent.
-This setup signals the readiness of the pieces to move forward into play.
+At the beginning of the game, both players place their pieces on the board, each one pointing toward the opponent's side.

 Lance Knight Silver General Princess King Silver General Knight Lance